-I started writing my cancerversary emails to celebrate the day I was diagnosed.
+I started writing my cancerversary emails to celebrate the day I was diagnosed with leukemia.
 It is my way to celebrate life.
 It is so easy to get caught up in the daily grind and I wanted to take this day to remind people that life is precious, to love life and to live life to the fullest.
 Each year’s email is a little different.
-I never plan what I am going to write and often the words just come to me the night before or the morning of.
+I never plan what I am going to write, and often the words just come to me the night before or the morning of.

 Today is my 27th cancerversary!
 I was thirteen years old when I heard words, “You have cancer.”
 Twenty years ago, I sent my first cancerversary email to thank God and to share my good news:

 “January 25, 2001